actXc/wp2moodle-wscompletion/readme.md

 1. Download the repository (+unzip) and rename it so its folder is called 'wscompletion'
 2. Put it in your /moodle/local/ folder
 3. Activate the plugin
-4. Make sure web serivices are enabled, XMLRPC is running and enabled
+4. Nothing to configure!

 Usage / example
 ---------------

-I'm not going to explain to you how to set up and use webservices in moodle (sorry).

-wp2moodle contains a file called token.php which will generate an authentication token for the user.
-This allows a user access to a specific function call in a web service, which is contained in this plugin.

-see the client/demo.php file for a simple page that lets you test the service call, or client/client.php for a coders example on what is going on (yes, read the php!)
+1. Enable moodle web services and the protocol you want to use (e.g. REST), and.
+2. Make sure that webservice/rest:use (or webservice/xmlrpc:use) is allowed for authenticated user / student role
+3. Authenticate a user across from Wordpress to Moodle using the wp2moodle plugin.
+4. Generate tokens for this user (using /auth/wp2moodle/token.php) to allow the account to log in via a webservice
+5. Call the web service as that user from the server that hosts the wp2moodle wordpress.
+6. Process the results in some way to make it nice.

+There's a demo script in the ~/local/wscompeltion/client/ folder.
+You'll need to nose around in these php files, but I've documented them.
+ - demo.php lets you try stuff easily
+ - client.rest.php has an example on how to encode and decode xmlrpc
+ - client.json.php has an example that returns results as JSON (supported by REST in Moodle 2.2+)

 License
 -------

 "Here you go, have it."
 I think that's the MIT License.
 Or Public Domain.
-Pick whatever suits you.